 Parents, caregivers, and early care educators are invited to attend this informative discussion about potty training.
 Dr. Hennessy will cover many important aspects of potty training including: signs of readiness (physical, intellectual, social and emotional), strategies to getting started, specific training issues (accidents, nighttime vs. daytime), gender differences, things to do once you commit to potty training and lots of great tips.

-& Youth Partnership for Dare County (CYP) has received wo grants
+& Youth Partnership for Dare County (CYP) received two grants

-from the North Carolina Parnership for Children continuation and
+from the North Carolina Partnership for Children for continuation and

 In addition to books and early literacy guidance, ROR also encourages practices to enhance their waiting room to create a more literacy-rich environment.
-At Vidant Family Medicine Avon, this expansion grant alowed CYP to provide a cozy reading space for families as they wait to be seen with child-sized furniture, books and literacy-themed art), ensuring that children are surrounded by literacy from the moment they enter the practice.
+At Vidant Family Medicine Avon, this expansion grant alowed CYP to provide a cozy reading space for families as they wait to be seen (including child-sized furniture, books and literacy-themed art), ensuring that children are surrounded by literacy from the moment they enter the practice.

-The continuation grant of $8,843 will allow ROR to continue at all three Surf Pediatrics and Medicine locations (Nags Head, Kitty Hawk, and Kill Devil Hills) and both Dare County Department of Health and Human Services in Frisco and Manteo, ROR has been active at both of these practices since 2012, and has put more that 7,000 books into the hands of Dare County children.
+The continuation grant of $8,843 will allow ROR to continue at all three Surf Pediatrics and Medicine locations (Nags Head, Kitty Hawk, and Kill Devil Hills) and both Dare County Department of Health and Human Services: Public Health Division sites (Frisco and Manteo).
+ROR has been active at both of these practices since 2012, and has put more that 7,000 books into the hands of Dare County children.

-Article printed in Outer Banks Sentinel, Wednesday, March 4, 2015: CYP's 'prescription': Reading.
-See the article here printed in The Coastland Times, Thursday, April 9, 2015: Grants Awarded for CYP's Reach Out and Read.
+Check out the article printed in the Outer Banks Sentinel, Wednesday, March 4, 2015: CYP's 'prescription': Reading and in The Coastland Times, Thursday, April 9, 2015: Grants Awarded for CYP's Reach Out and Read.